PoisotLab/manuscript-template/manuscript.md

 and can be referenced using `@eq:eq1`, which will result in @eq:eq1.

-All documents will be deployed to `gh-pages` *only* on push events from the `master` All of the artifacts will be built when doing pull requests, so you can check that merging a branch is *not* going to cause the compilation of the documents to fail.
+All documents will be deployed to `gh-pages` *only* on push events from the `master` branch.
+All of the artifacts will be built when doing pull requests, so you can check that merging a branch is *not* going to cause the compilation of the documents to fail -- but the website is not deployed.

 # Using references

-The references are managed by the `citeproc` filter for `pandoc`.
-Note that we *do not* use `pandoc-citeproc`, which was an external moduler for older `pandoc` versions.
-References *have to* be stored in a `references.bib` file.
+The references are managed by `pandoc`.
+Note that we *do not* use `pandoc-citeproc`, which was an external module for older `pandoc` versions.
+References *must* be stored in a `references.bib` file.
 We use [Zotero](https://www.zotero.org/) for references management, and for the lab's manuscripts, we work from folders in a shared library (with a folder for every manuscript).

 We use the [Better BibTeX](https://retorque.re/zotero-better-bibtex/) plugin for citation key generations, and auto-export of the shared library to the